By Anthonia Nicol

 The judge remained silent, but his heart pounded wildly against his chest.

 ‘Look, I didn’t give him anything.
-If I had, he would have forced us to slam you with the mother of all charges.’
+If I had, we would have slammed you with the mother of all charges.’

 ‘What do you want?’ the judge cut in angrily.